simplex-chat/simplex-chat/blog/20240314-simplex-chat-v5-6-quantum-resistance-signal-double-ratchet-algorithm.md

 - when messages are padded, but not to a fixed size.
 - when repudiation does not include client-server connection.
 In case of Cwtch it appears that the presence of cryptographic signatures compromises repudiation (deniability), but it needs to be clarified.
 - when 2-factor key exchange is optional, via security code verification.
-- when post-quantum cryptography is only added to the initial key agreement, and does not protect break-in recovery.
+- when post-quantum cryptography is only added to the initial key agreement, does not protect break-in recovery.

 ## Adding quantum resistance to Signal double ratchet algorithm